owl73/westmarch-landol/class/monk.md

 behavioural restrictions.
 In practice, do what you want, as long as you don’t get caught.
 #### A: Unarmed Strike
-You do not start with pro�ciency in any weapons, even daggers.
+You do not start with proficiency in any weapons, even daggers.
-(You have -4 to Attack with a weapon until you gain pro�ciency by landing 8 successful hits in combat.)
+(You have -4 to Attack with a weapon until you gain proficiency by landing 8 successful hits in combat.)
 On a successful Attack roll you deal a maximum of 1 damage.
-If you gain a template in a �ghter-type class, this restriction no longer applies.
+If you gain a template in a fighter-type class, this restriction no longer applies.
 #### B: Flighty
 If you choose to Act Defensively instead of attacking in a combat round, you count as wearing plate armour (16 Defence).
 #### B: Stunning Fist
-If you hit a target with an attack on the �rst round of combat and the target wasn’t expecting it, you deal normal damage (1+Strength Bonus for a punch, 1d6+Strength Bonus for a dagger, etc.).
+If you hit a target with an attack on the first round of combat and the target wasn’t expecting it, you deal normal damage (1+Strength Bonus for a punch, 1d6+Strength Bonus for a dagger, etc.).
 If the target had total trust in your non-violent ways, they must also Save or be Stunned for 1 round.
 #### C: Evasion
-You can never be pinned in a corner by dif�cult topics or arguments.
+You can never be pinned in a corner by difficult topics or arguments.
 You can always retreat to authority, throw up textual obstacles, or deploy dogma.
-No one can make you admit something in conversation that you did not intend to admit; any accidental disclosures are retroactively �xed, if possible.
+No one can make you admit something in conversation that you did not intend to admit; any accidental disclosures are retroactively fixed, if possible.
 #### C: Obscure Knowledge
 Once per session, you can declare something is to be true because you read it in a book.
 The base chance of the thing